 Throwing a princess party?
 How about a tea party?
 Even young cowboys at a birthday hoedown need to eat.
 If you're not sure what to serve the kids for a snack or meal, consider setting out a platter of tea sandwiches.

-Tea sandwiches (also called finger sandwiches) are a healthy, easy and inexpensive way to fill the kids up on something other than sugar.
+Tea sandwiches (also called finger sandwiches) are a healthy, easy and inexpensive way to fill the kids up with something other than sugar.
 Plus, they can be adapted to almost any birthday theme.

 Tea Sandwiches: The Basics